 As you can tell from my previous post, the article by Jonathan Jones in The Guardian really ticked me off.
 Then I started thinking about all the paint-by-number “paintings” and how they were not art, and by extension, no painting would be art.
 Makes sense, no?
 If this line of “thinking” is good for photography, written in a world-class publication, then it must be good and it must apply to other venues of art.
 Why stop there, everybody with their mobile phones is making movies, so cinema is out.
 Even the kids are making silly putty sculptures, there goes sculpture.
 This is, of course, nonsense, but fun to think about.

 Then I decided to offer several photographs for sale at a bargain price of $6.50 (no additional zeros).
 Unlike Peter Lik’s Phantom, I guarantee the uniqueness of each photograph, they were taken from a commercial flight plane window somewhere over the USA, using an infrared camera.
 Since weather conditions, flight paths, the presence of infrared cameras on board, interest to photograph during the flight are the determinants of the photographs you see I doubt very much you will find anything resembling these photographs.
 Furthermore, they convey my vision, my tools, my “technology”, my processing, so the result is the unique photographs you see below.
-Each is priced at $6.50 just to make a point, one-millionth of the price and a better value to boot!
+Each is priced at $6.50 just to make a point, one-millionth of the price, and a better value to boot!
 Now, this is a spoof and I do not expect you to buy them, but in terms of uniqueness and photographic qualities, they surpass the $6.5 million Phantom by 30,000 feet!
-You can Google them, image search them, you will not find anything like them elsewhere.
+You can Google them, search the images, you will not find anything like them elsewhere.
 Here is a link for an image search.
 What a bargain! if you want to offer me $6.5 million for all four, I will be grateful and find a law firm to represent me and talk to the law firm representing you; we will all have fun reading the news in the papers.